Marcos1618/fullStackOpen/courseNotes.md

 to manipulate the HTML reference the document which is the top most node of the DOM tree

 AJAX (Asynchronous JavaScript and XML): appoach that enabled the fetching of content to web pages using JS included within the HTML, without the need to rerender the page.

+Async here means that the browser can keep running while waiting for the server.

+# Part 1
+# Part a: Introductino to React

+The content of a React component usually needs to contain one root element.
+Components are regular JavaScript functions, but their names must start with a capital letter or they won't work.

+JSX: code that is written like HTML, but is actually JavaScript under the hood!
+Allows for embedding markup inside JavaScript.

+React lets you create components, reusable UI elements for your app.

+React components are regular JavaScript functions except:

+Their names always begin with a capital letter.
+They return JSX markup.

+People often use default exports if the file exports only one component, and use named exports if it exports multiple components and values.

+### JSX

+- Keeping a button's rendering logic and markup together ensures that they stay in sync with each other on every edit.

+- Return a single root element.
+To return multiple elements from a component, wrap them with a single parent tag such as div, fragment(<>) or section.

+- This is so because JSX elements are treated as objects and only one object can be returned from a function.

+### Props
+If the value of a prop is achieved using JS it must be wrapped in curly braces.